Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 What Supplements Was He Taking?

 On the days that Kobe Bryant hit the weights for his workout, he would likely be quite sore.
-Whey is the best option to help with recovery times and limiting that soreness.
+Whey is the best option to help with recovery times and limit that soreness.

-BCAAs is the secret weapon of many professional athletes as it has been linked to faster muscle recovery as well as limiting fatigue during and post-workout [2].
+BCAAs are the secret weapon of many professional athletes.
+According to a study in the Journal of the International Society of Sports Nutrition, it has been linked to faster muscle recovery as well as limiting fatigue during and after a workout [2].

 References: